Show me the money: Senate and House ready to negotiate health care spending

 While the House budget is smaller than the Senate’s proposed spending plan, the chamber directs more funding to the Department of Children and Families than the Senate.
 The House’s proposed budget directs $3.9 billion to the department while the Senate recommends spending $3.7 billion.

-The House also outspends the Senate when it comes to funding the Department of Veteran Affairs and Elder Affairs.
-The House earmarks Affairs with the House directing $325 million to Elder Affairs compared to the Senate, which appropriates about $323 million to the department.
+The House also outspends the Senate when it comes to funding the Department of Veteran Affairs and the Department of Elder Affairs.
+The House directs $325 million to the Department Elder Affairs, as compared to $323 million from the Senate.

-The House budget meanwhile directs $201.3 million to Veterans Affairs whereas the Senate budget spends $166.9 million.
+The House budget also directs $201.3 million to Veterans Affairs, whereas the Senate budget spends $166.9 million.